 In my personal life and work I have been active in sports my entire life.
 In high school skiing 4 years in cross country, ski jumping, slalom and giant slalom earning ski-meister for best all around in the New Hampshire state meet.
 At the University of Colorado I skied cross country and ski jumped for two years.
 After graduation I returned to coach at my old high school for two years, then for the Steamboat Springs Colorado Winter Sports Club coaching the junior cross country and jumping programs and maintaining the ski jumping complex for two years.
 Throughout this time I have been an active runner completing the Boston Marathon 4 times, most recently in 2002 and 2003 and then the Philadelphia marathon in 2007 and the Marine Corp Marathon in Washington DC in 2009.
 I have completed the Megatransect trail race in 2012, 2013 and 2014 in Loch Haven PA, a 26 to 28 mile trail race with over 5,000 feet of elevation gain.
 In the spring of 2010, 2013 and 2015 I completed the Mountain Goat Series of 6 mountain races in MA, VT and NH to gain entry in the Mount Washington race up the auto road in June 2011 and June 2014.
 I completed the Philadelphia half marathon in November 2011.
 In 2012 I completed the Hyner View Challenge in central PA, a 16 mile trail race with 4,226 feet of elevation gain.
 I have completed the 10 mile Broad Street run 4 times, last in 2016 and the 5 mile Hangover New Years run in Bristol 4 times, last in 2017.
+In 2018 I completed four 1/2 marathons in the RI Road Masters series and then the Marine Corp Marathon October 28 in Washinton DC.
 I rollerblade and continue to ski recreationally.

 Medical licensed in RI, MA